Delays hit Persimmon | Wood sees better H2 | Mattioli Woods – Daily Business

 7.30am: abrdn equity teams merge

 Fund manager abrdn is combining its UK and European equity teams.
 The move will see Ben Ritchie, previously head of European equities lead the 20-strong team.
 Andrew Millington, previously head of UK equities will take on a new role as head of research & investment process, equities.

-Mr Ritchie joined the firm in 2002 and brings “deep investment and leadership experience” and his appointment “delivers continuity and stability,” a spokesperson said.

-Abrdn also announced it was undertaking a £300m share buyback programme.
-The first phase of the programme will see £150m worth of shares taken back from investors, which will be overseen by Goldman Sachs.
+There will be a number of departures.

 7am: Persimmon held back by external factors